 The DC Commission on Human Rights (“Commission”) is an agency within the Office of Human Rights (“OHR”) that adjudicates private sector discrimination complaints brought under the D.C.
 Human Rights Act.
 The Commission also provides an appeals process to applicants who were found ineligible for employment under the Criminal Background Checks for the Protection of Children Act.
 Although the Commission is within OHR, the Commission acts independent of OHR in order to adjudicate cases in an impartial manner.

-The Commission is comprised of thirteen Commissioners, who are nominated by the Mayor and confirmed by the City Council.
+The Commission is comprised of 15 Commissioners, who are nominated by the Mayor and confirmed by the City Council.
 Each Commissioner is appointed to a three-year term without compensation.

 If OHR finds “probable cause” that discrimination occurred, the case is then certified to the Commission.
 After certification, the Commission conducts a secondary, independent review of the case.
 The secondary review includes an evidentiary hearing in a “trial-type” setting either before an administrative law judge or a panel of three Commissioners.